-Although we have an office in Matlock, Derbyshire and an office in Brisbane, Australia, the majority of Humans work remotely.
+Although we have an office in Matlock, Derbyshire, the majority of humans work remotely.
 On the whole, you’ll be able to work when you want and where you want.
-You’ll find that our Humans are often on the move, whether it’s to a conference or event, roadtripping, or travelling around the world.
+You’ll find that our humans are often on the move, whether it’s to a conference or event, roadtripping, or travelling around the world.

 If you’ve never worked remotely, you may find it a challenge transitioning to the crazy world of pyjamas, coffee shops, and co-working spaces.
 When you work remotely, it’s easy for your work to lose track of where work ends and the rest of our life begins.
 Here are ten things you can do to keep you sane when you work remotely: